Towards More Unified In-context Visual Understanding: Experiments

-\textbf{Model Variants Definition.} We conducted experiments using various model configurations at a higher resolution of 256, maintaining constant other hyperparameters as discussed in the task definition paragraph, to identify the optimal choice.
+\textbf{Model Variants Definition.} We conducted experiments using various model configurations at a higher resolution of 256 to identify the optimal choice.
 The reference for these experiments is the single task performance, with the baseline established as task co-training using the standard GPT-2 small architecture, referred to as ``all tasks".
 We replace the FFN in part of transformer blocks with the MoE layer proposed in~\cite{Gshard} and the AG\_MoE introduced in~\cite{Uni-perceiver-moe} for analysis.
 The results presented in Table~\ref{tab:model_variants} reveal that the baseline setting results in significant unbalanced performance with a sharp segmentation performance decrease, while models with MoE configurations surpass the baseline in segmentation performance by 18.74 scores, yet there remains a notable shortfall of 10.8 scores in captioning performance.
 The adoption of the AG\_MoE structure further narrows this performance gap.
-We surmise that this discrepancy may be due to the disproportionate length of image tokens relative to text tokens.
+Considering the image tokens dominate compared with text tokens and the divergent gradient directions of differing task complexities (as shown in Figure~\ref{fig:avg_grad}), the caption performance drops.
 Models with shared parameters might struggle to effectively manage the significant difference in token representations between the two tasks, highlighting the advantages of MoEs.
 In the following section, we will address the challenges associated with multi-task co-training.

 \textbf{Multi-task Co-training Strategy.} In this section, we explore the impact of multi-task joint training.
 As demonstrated in Table~\ref{tab:model_variants}, employing the standard GPT-2 small architecture for co-training results in significant performance degradation, suggesting a considerable disparity in handling tasks involving different data modalities.
 The implementation of the AG\_MoE architecture results in a more balanced performance across tasks, yet there remains a notable performance gap compared to single-task scenarios.